Single serving tiramisu recipe with pasteurized eggs.

-You can prepare it as the original recipe or its variations: chocolate, fruit or lemon, pistachio.
+You can prepare it as the original, or with its variations: chocolate, fruit, lemon, or pistachio.

-Indeed, there are many versions of tiramisu that differ in composition and shape.
-The classic, the cake, or as today in single servings.
+There are indeed many versions of tiramisu that differ in composition and form.
+The classic, the cake, or as single servings today.

-Preparing this delight is very simple, from the preparation of the mascarpone-based cream to the assembly of layers with ladyfingers and final dusting of cocoa powder.
+Preparing this delight is very simple, from making the mascarpone-based cream to layering with ladyfingers and final bitter cocoa.

-You’ll surely impress by presenting this dessert at the table.
-Make a few extra glasses, because they’ll ask for seconds
+You’ll definitely impress presenting this dessert at the table.
+Make a few extra glasses because they’ll ask for seconds

 - Cost: Economical